Happier Tal Ben Shahar Pdf Download

 - the junk-food burger is the hedonist - future detriment, present benefit - seeks pleasure, avoids pain.

-The backbone of the most popular course at Harvard today.
+- the worst burger is the nihilist - future The backbone of the most popular course at Harvard today.
 A lot of great exercises to complete!
 I liked his hamburger model to describe people

 - the vegetarian burger is the rat racer - future benefit, present detriment - inability to enjoy what they are doing and their persistent belief that once they reach a certain destination they will be happy.